kavyamoharana/kavyamoharana.github.io/pages/about.md

 # About Me
 ---
 I am a fourth-year [Information Sciences + Data Science](https://ischool.illinois.edu/degrees-programs/undergraduate/bs-data-science) student at the University of Illinois Urbana-Champaign.
-Pursuing a human-centered and data-driven major as well as a more technical Computer Science minor, I am passionate about Data Analytics and Visualization, Machine Learning, and Natural Language Processing!
-I am also a part of the Misinformation Detection on Tiktok Team under UIUC's [Center of Health Informatics](https://chi.healtheng.illinois.edu/projects/chime-in-illinois/), working on an AI-based social media analysis tool.
+Pursuing a data-driven yet human-centered major and technical Computer Science minor, I am passionate about Data Analytics and Visualization, Machine Learning, and Natural Language Processing!
+I am also a part of the Misinformation Detection on Tiktok Team under UIUC iSchool's [Center for Health Informatics](https://chi.healtheng.illinois.edu/projects/chime-in-illinois/), working on improving the functionality of an AI-based social media analysis tool.

 ## Coursework and Skills
 #### Data Science: